The Best Premium Cruise Expeditions to Australia’s Remote North

 1. Ignoring the "Zodiac" Factor: Some lines use older, smaller tenders that lack sunshades or sturdy ladders.
 In the 35°C heat of Arnhem Land, 3 hours in an open boat can lead to heat exhaustion.
 Always ask about the age and configuration of the expedition fleet.

-3. Overlooking the "Pre and Post" Luxury: Don't fly into Broome on the day of departure.
-The "Pearl of the North" requires at least two days of acclimatization at a property like The Pearle of Cable Beach or Cable Beach Club Resort & Spa to truly transition into the "Kimberley Time" mindset.
+3. Overlooking Pre-Cruise: Don't fly into Broome on the day of departure.
+The "Pearl of the North" requires at least two days of acclimatization at a property like Cable Beach Club Resort & Spa to truly transition into the "Kimberley Time" mindset.

 Is it safe to travel in crocodile-infested waters?